Colleges & Universities

 Student Population

-As the largest and most ethnically diverse college in Nevada, The College of Southern Nevada (CSN) is this community’s college and provides affordable and collaborative postsecondary education and workforce training.
-CSN is a fully accredited institution offering over 180 degrees and certificates in more than 70 academic programs—with 24 degrees and certificates available entirely online.
-We’re also extremely accessible with three main campuses in Las Vegas, North Las Vegas, and Henderson, as well as multiple sites and centers throughout the region.
+As the largest and most ethnically diverse college in Nevada, the College of Southern Nevada (CSN) provides affordable and collaborative postsecondary education and workforce training.
+CSN is a fully accredited institution offering hundreds of degrees and certificates in more than 70 academic programs—with 26 degrees and certificates available entirely online.
+We’re also extremely accessible with three main campuses in Las Vegas, North Las Vegas and Henderson, as well as multiple sites and centers throughout the region.

 Keeping things personal is also something we take great pride in.
-Our student-to-faculty ratio of 27 to 1 ensures that students get the most out of their education.
-Outside the classroom, we offer a variety of clubs, activities, and organizations to keep students engaged and connected.
+Our student-to-faculty ratio of 18 to 1 ensures that students get the most out of their education.
+Outside the classroom, we offer a variety of clubs, activities and organizations to keep students engaged and connected.
 If sports are your thing, our baseball team is frequently a contender and has even taken home a national championship.
-Our CSN Coyotes are also proudly represented in team softball, soccer, and volleyball to round out our growing athletics department.
+Our CSN Coyotes are also proudly represented in softball, soccer, basketball and volleyball to round out our growing athletics department.

 COLLEGE OF SOUTHERN NEVADA